 In the morning, visit the natural swimming

 pool where there is a crystal-clear waterfall

 that tumbles into a deep-green pool.
 In

 Nymphes where you may spot ring-tailed

 lemurs, Verreaux’s sifakas and the dumpy

 Birdlife that you may see includes Malagasy

-Malagasy hoopoes, Madagasgar white-browed
+hoopoes, white-browed owls, Madagascar

 nightjars and long-eared owls.
 (B, L, D)

 Morning walk in Isalo National Park to explore

 the viewpoint.
 Enjoy a break at the hotel in the

 mid-afternoon to rest before an early evening

 traditional music performance as the sun sets.

 Continue towards the west coast.
 Stop en